-- To schedule an appointment for Thursday, April 8, for the Pfizer vaccine, click here.
+- To schedule an appointment for the Pfizer vaccine, click here.

 2. Check in at the Welia Center

-- On the day of your appointment, arrive and check in at the Welia Center (formerly the Community Wellness Center), located at 200 N 9th St, Mora, no earlier than 15 minutes prior to your appointment.
+- Arrive and check-in at the Welia Center (formerly the Community Wellness Center), located at 200 N 9th St, Mora, no earlier than 15 minutes before your appointment.
 This will help ensure social distancing.
 Remember, masks are required.

 - Bring a current ID as proof of eligibility.